Schizophrenia changes how a person thinks and behaves.

 - positive symptoms – any change in behaviour or thoughts, such as hallucinations or delusions

-- negative symptoms – a withdrawal or lack of function that you would usually expect to see in a healthy person; for example, people with schizophrenia often appear emotionless and flat
+- negative symptoms – a withdrawal or lack of function that you would not usually expect to see in a healthy person; for example, people with schizophrenia often appear emotionless and flat

 Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.
 The most common hallucination is hearing voices.